openmc-dev/openmc/docs/source/capi/index.rst

    Get density of a material.

    :param int32_t index: Index in the materials array
-   :param double* denity: Pointer to a density
+   :param double* density: Pointer to a density
    :return: Return status (negative if an error occurs)
    :rtype: int